systemd/mkosi/mkosi.md

   in building or further container import stages.
 This option strips SELinux context attributes from the resulting tar archive.

-`Initrd=`, `--initrd`

-: Use user-provided initrd(s).
-Takes a comma separated list of paths to initrd files.
-This option may be used multiple times in which case the initrd lists are combined.

 ### [Content] Section

 `Packages=`, `--package=`, `-p`